brucellino/upgraded-adventure/_posts/2024-03-24-consul-external-services.md

 The source of truth hasn't changed, and we don't want to break the Service Management standard we're used to: [FitSM](https://www.fitsm.eu/).
 Rather, we want to use existing structures to improve UX.

-Service discovery can be considered part of the Configuration Management process (CONFM), which has the specific requirements[^FitSMCONFM]:
+Service discovery can be considered part of the Configuration Management process (CONFM), which has the following specific requirements[^FitSMCONFM] according to the standard:

 - **PR11.1** The scope of configuration management shall be defined together with the types of configuration items (CIs) and relationships to be considered.
 - **PR11.2** The level of detail of configuration information shall be sufficient to support effective control over CIs.